 The NTN Control function (see Annex B.4) determines the point in time when the feeder link switch over between two gNBs is performed.
 The transfer of the affected UE(s)' context between the two gNBs at feeder link switch over is performed by means of either NG based or Xn based handover, and it depends on the gNBs' implementation and configuration information provided to the gNBs by the NTN Control function.

 For Regenerative payload, an indication to suspend and resume data and signaling procedures over NG interface may be sent to AMF from gNB in the NGAP Configuration Update message when the Hard Feeder Link switch occurs.

-Editor’s Note: FFS whether this text is needed.